 Rheem Europe extended its presence to Germany with the acquisition of MHG Heiztechnik GmbH, a manufacturer and supplier of sophisticated space heating and domestic hot water heating systems.
 This gave Rheem Europe a market channel for sustainable solutions—specifically hybrid and all-electric heat pumps.

-Rheem announced its plan to acquire Nortek Global HVAC (NGH), a leading manufacturer of air conditioning products.
-NGH's unique offerings, operational capabilities and market channels provided a strong complement to Rheem's growing air and water businesses.
+Nortek Global HVAC (NGH), a leading manufacturer of air conditioning products, was acquired by Rheem in October 2024.
+Rebranded as Nordyne, its unique offerings, operational capabilities and market channels provide a strong complement to Rheem's growing air and water businesses.

 See how Rheem's employees, strategic partners and communities proudly celebrate this historic milestone around the globe.